Matthew Nelson

 Areas to Improve

-- Needs to add significant functional strength and bulk to his frame to consistently hold the edge against the run at the collegiate level and to convert speed to power effectively.
+• Needs to continue adding mass and functional strength to his frame to effectively set the edge against larger offensive tackles at the collegiate level.

 College Projection